Modulus/ansible-forman/README.md

 ### For generating new password
-1. Make sure you have the "whois" package installed ⋅⋅* sudo apt-get install whois
+1. Make sure you have the "whois" package installed *sudo apt-get install whois*
 2. Run mkpasswd --method=sha-512
 3. Paste the result into roles/salt/tasks/users.yml

 ### This setup will also install saltstack for local usage
-1. Installs and configures
+*Installs and configures*
-⋅⋅* salt-msater
+1. salt-master
-⋅⋅* salt-minion
+2. salt-minion
-⋅⋅* salt-api
+3. salt-api